Tennessee Tech developed a complaint process to ensure the concerns of students or prospective students are resolved fairly and promptly.

-- Absent good cause, the staff member assigned to the complaint will file a final written resolution or a finding of “unresolved” in the Executive Director for Student Affairs office within fifteen (15) business days of the date the student submits the relevant documentation.
+- Absent good cause, the staff member assigned to the complaint will file a final written resolution or a finding of “unresolved” in the AVP for Strategic Initiatives/Dean of Students Office within fifteen (15) business days of the date the student submits the relevant documentation.
 If there are circumstances requiring an extension of this deadline, the staff member assigned to the complaint will notify the parties involved.

 - If a student is dissatisfied with the outcome of the complaint, the student may appeal the outcome within five (5) business days of receiving the final written resolution or finding of “unresolved.”
 The student must file with the Executive Director for Student Affairs a Written Request for an appeal committee review.